 -Lombardi and Stamps Scholarships consist up to eight Lombardi Scholars and up to three Stamps Scholars, based on the student’s application, which includes an essay and an interview.
 Preference will be given to Florida residents.

--Scholarships for Current Honors Students include following scholarships: Wentworth Scholarships consist freshmen scholarships and travel scholarships of up to $ 500.00 to honors students for projects involving undergraduate research; Partners in the Parks Wentworth Scholarship to participate in the National Partners in the Parks program; Honors Program Summer study abroad grants of up to $1000 each to UF undergraduate, current UF Honors student and Albert G. Raybun Scholarship, a need-based funding for juniors following a pre-medical course of study, to support them during their senior year.
+-Scholarships for Current Honors Students include following scholarships: Wentworth Scholarships consist freshmen scholarships and travel scholarships of up to $ 500.00 to honors students for projects involving undergraduate research; Partners in the Parks Wentworth Scholarship to participate in the National Partners in the Parks program; Honors Program Summer Study Abroad Scholarships of up to $1000 each to UF undergraduate, current UF Honors student and Albert G. Raybun Scholarship, a need-based funding for juniors following a pre-medical course of study, to support them during their senior year.

--Incoming Student Scholarships include multiple grants i.e. Southern Scholarship Foundation, Out-of-State Tuition Reductions, Athletic Scholarships and music awards for both Florida residents and non Florida residents.
+-Incoming Student Scholarships include multiple grants i.e. Southern Scholarship Foundation, Out-of-State Tuition Reductions, Athletic Scholarships and Music Scholarships for both Florida residents and non Florida residents.

-The UF International Center sponsors a large number of study abroad grants as follows:
+The UF International Center sponsors a large number of study abroad scholarships as follows: